Admin Overview

 • If it fails, a corresponding message with the reason for the error will be displayed.

-• if it succeed, the next Wizard stage will be unlocked.
+• if it succeeds, the next Wizard stage will be unlocked.

 Users & Groups Search Details